tiesselune/git-jam/README.md

     git jam init

+If your git repo is a git-fat enabled repo, use the `-f` or `--fat-import` option to transfer filters and objects to the jam system.

+    git jam init -f

 > It does not matter whether you cloned your git repository from an existing git-jam enabled repo or just created a new one.
 You should call `git jam init` each time you clone a repo for which you wish git jam will work.

 Then define some files to be managed by `git-jam`.